 Medical assistance can be in one of two ways.
 Either the doctor or nurse practitioner gives a medicine to the person that causes death, or they prescribe a medicine for the person to take themselves that causes death.
 For both ways, the doctor or nurse practitioner is present for the death.

 Deciding to have ‘medical assistance in dying’ is deeply personal.
 Anyone thinking about this should talk with their family, their loved ones, and/or anyone else who can support them through the process.
+For how to talk to children about medical assistance in dying, please refer to our brochure.

 It is normal to have questions and the following information will help you explore the option of assisted dying and who is eligible.